Dmirijs-Ozernovs/cruk-oxford/department-tab_top-description.md

 <p>
-The below visualisation showcases the Cancer Centre collaboration of the MRC Weatherall Institute of Molecular Medicine Department, based on co-authorships between 2010-2016.
+The below visualisation showcases the Cancer Centre collaboration of the Chemistry Department, based on co-authorships between 2010-2016.
 </p>

 <p>